DaoCloud/DaoCloud-docs/docs/en/docs/mspider/troubleshoot/cluster-interconnect.md

 1. Some test services are in an abnormal state.
 Check the service status.
 2. Some test services have not injected sidecars.
 Check the sidecar injection status.
 3. Some test service configurations are incorrect.
-Check service configurations such as svc ports, port names, etc.
+Check service configurations such as svc ports and port names
 4. Multi-cloud interconnect was enabled after the test services were created.

 ### Solutions